 Adding to the debate, there were two prominent studies in 2008 and 2012 that provided directly contradicting evidence about the effectiveness of the treatment.
 The 2008 study concluded that it simply delayed the need to amputate limbs in diabetic patients; the 2012 study saw a 59% decrease in wound area from HBOT compared to the control group at 26%.

 Hyperbaric Oxygen Therapy has been in the headlines a lot lately because many patients see a significant improvement after the treatment.
-Although measurements of outcome can vary from patient to patient, most HBOT centers see marked improvements.
+Although measurements of the outcome can vary from patient to patient, most HBOT centres see marked improvements.

 While some doctors criticize it for merely delaying amputation and not healing wounds, others see this as a significant benefit.
 If you can delay amputation by months or years and heal your wound, isn’t that worth it for a better quality of life?